ProctorU Student Information

 • If available, complete the practice exam in your course to experience using ProctorU before a graded exam.

-• Sign-up for your session well in advance of the test date — at least one week prior to the exam.
+• Sign-up for your session at least one week prior to the exam (preferably as soon as available).

-• Secure a space that conforms to test rules and make sure you won’t be interrupted during the exam.
+• Plan to take your exam in a private location that conforms to test rules and make sure you won’t be interrupted during the exam.

 • Connect to a network with a fast and reliable connection and where your bandwidth will take priority.
 Other high-bandwidth activities on your network can disrupt the test-taking experience.